 When our emotions are profoundly negative, we often feel as though we’ll feel them forever.

-Essentially, what’s happening here is our emotions trick us, because we know that we don’t stay stuck in the feelings forever.
+Essentially, what’s happening here is our emotions trick us because we know that we don’t stay stuck in the feelings forever.

-Countless research studies, as well as my own personal experience in helping hundreds of clients over the past decade, tells us that even the most troubled person can rebound from a devastated mental state.
+Countless research studies, as well as my own personal experience in helping hundreds of clients over the past decade, tells us that even the most troubled person can rebound from a devastating mental state.

 One way to remind yourself of your resiliency at a moment like this is to think back to a time when you overcome a considerably negative experience.